FacadeCrimson/Full-Stack/README.md

 Currently it contains the following subfolders, listed from most recent:

+* dashboard: A geospatial and data visulisation dashboard utilising kepler.gl.

 * tool-savvy: A tools rating and experience-sharing cross-platform app with TypeScript and Ionic

 * online-grocery-store: Single-Page Application with MERN stack